Gift and Inheritance Tax. Capital Acquisitions Tax. Dwelling House Exemption. CAT Reliefs and Exemptions

 The exemption from Capital Acquisitions Tax for a gift or inheritance of a dwelling house or part of a dwelling house applied if the following conditions were met:

-- the donee/successor/beneficiary who received the gift or inheritance must have continuously occupied the dwelling house as his/her sole or main residence throughout a period of three years immediately up to the date of the benefit or
+- the donee/successor/beneficiary who received the gift or inheritance must have continuously occupied the dwelling house as their sole or main residence throughout a period of three years immediately up to the date of the benefit or

-- in circumstances where the dwelling house replaced another property, the donee/successor/beneficiary must have occupied the property as his/her only or main residence for a period of three out of the four years immediately before the date of the benefit and
+- in circumstances where the dwelling house replaced another property, the donee/successor/beneficiary must have occupied the property as their only or main residence for a period of three out of the four years immediately before the date of the benefit and

 - the donee/successor/beneficiary must not at the date of the gift/inheritance have been beneficially entitled to any other dwelling house or interest in any other dwelling house and

-- in circumstances where the donee/successor was aged under fifty five years, he/she must have continued to occupy the dwelling house as his/her sole or main residence for six years beginning on the date of the gift or inheritance.
+- in circumstances where the donee/successor was aged under fifty five years, he/she must have continued to occupy the dwelling house as their sole or main residence for six years beginning on the date of the gift or inheritance.

 - The Dwelling House Relief is available for inheritances of a dwelling house or part of a dwelling house only.
 It is no longer available for gifts or gifts which convert to inheritances in circumstances where the donor dies within two years of the date of the gift.

-- The beneficiary/successor must have occupied the dwelling house as his/her sole or main residence for a continuous period of three years preceding the date of the inheritance.
+- The beneficiary/successor must have occupied the dwelling house as their sole or main residence for a continuous period of three years preceding the date of the inheritance.
 In other words, the house must be occupied by both the person making the gift at the date of death and the beneficiary receiving the gift at the date of the inheritance.
 Please be aware that this requirement does not apply in the case of a gift of a dwelling house to a “Dependant Relative.”

 - The beneficiary/successor must not have an interest in any other dwelling house or part of a dwelling house at the date of the inheritance and

 - The Dwelling House Relief will however be available on a gift of a dwelling house which is made to a “Dependant Relative.”
-This is defined as a direct relative of the person making the gift or his/her spouse/ civil partner, and who is permanently and totally incapacitated by reason of mental or physical infirmity or is over the age of sixty five years.
+This is defined as a direct relative of the person making the gift or their spouse/ civil partner, and who is permanently and totally incapacitated by reason of mental or physical infirmity or is over the age of sixty five years.

 What does this mean?